 These can be indicative of both hardware and software

-problems, making them rather difficult to troubleshoot.
-The most common
+problems, making them difficult to troubleshoot.

-cause is defective or failed memory (RAM).
-Other causes include damaged
+defective or failed memory (RAM) to damaged

-If hardware is not the cause, other suspects include corrupt
+If hardware is not the cause, other suspects include

-while running, versus KP on startup:
+while running, versus KP on startup

 The timing of a KP's appearance can be a significant clue as